Ashtosh3009/100-days-of-coding/Day-5/README.md

 ## Day 5

-For the first day of my coding challenge, I've accomplished the following:
+For the fifth day of my coding challenge, I've accomplished the following:

 - **Count Number of Digits - Mathematical Approach**: Understand how to perform mathematical operations and recursion in Java to count the number of digits in a given number.
 - **Compute Nth Fibonacci Number - Recursion and Memoization**: Understand and apply the concepts of recursion and memoization to compute the Nth number in the Fibonacci sequence.